 \section{Introduction}

 Projections of demographic and health indicators are of key interest for planning, to track progress towards international targets, or as inputs for projecting other outcomes of interest.
 For example, long-term projections of the Total Fertility Rate (TFR) to the year 2100 are produced by the United Nations for all countries in the world to provide insights into future outcomes \citep{alkema2011probabilistic,raftery2014bayesian,liu2020,wpp2022methods}.
 In turn, these projections are used for constructing population projections \citep{wpp2022methods}, and population projections are subsequently used as input for other models, such as projecting warming due to climate change by 2100 \citep{raftery2017less,chen2022long,rennert2022comprehensive}.
 A second example is the projection of family planning indicators such as the modern contraceptive prevalence rate (mCPR) \citep{alkema2013national, cahill2018modern, kantorova2020}.
-Medium term projections of family planning indicators to the year 2030 are used to evaluate progress towards reaching the United Nations Sustainable Development Goals \citep{strong2020monitoring} and other targets, such as having 75\% of demand for contraceptives satisfied by modern methods \citep{cahill2020increase}.
+Medium term projections of family planning indicators to the year 2030 are used to evaluate progress towards reaching the United Nations Sustainable Development Goals \citep{strong2020monitoring} and to set targets \citep{cahill2020increase}.